aAshvinth/Tag-scraper/README.md

 # Tag-scraper
 Get Video Tags 🎬🔍

-This is a simple Python program that scrapes the keywords/tags for a given YouTube video URL and saves them to a file.
+This is a simple Python program that scrapes the keywords/tags for a given YouTube,Odysee(and similar) video URL and saves them to a file.

 ### How it Works 🤔